Loading...

 Making the most of scholarship opportunities

-Thirty percent of the average MBA student’s funding comes from scholarships.
-You can apply for several different scholarships, and many students draw on several small awards rather than a single, larger one.
+Just over one-third of MBA students receive some form of merit-based scholarship.
+You can apply for several different scholarships at the same time, and many students draw on several small awards rather than a single, larger one.

-To boost your chances of being awarded a scholarship, conduct careful research, tailor your applications to specific opportunities, and get started on your applications early.
+To boost your chances of being awarded a scholarship, you should conduct careful research, tailor your applications to specific opportunities, and get started on your applications as early as possible.

 Taking these steps will help ensure you know exactly what you’re applying for and have plenty of time to refine and proofread your applications.